TrueBlocks/trueblocks-core/test/gold/apps/chifra/chifra_README.txt

  SHARED DATA
-   scrape        scrape the blockchain and build the TrueBlocks address index (i.e. the digests). names         list all names known by TrueBlocks. abi           list all abi signatures known by TrueBlocks.
+   scrape        scrape the blockchain and build the TrueBlocks address index (i.e. the digests). names         list all names known by TrueBlocks. abis          list all abi signatures known by TrueBlocks.
  BLOCKCHAIN DATA
    blocks        query the blockchain for block data transactions  query the blockchain for transaction data